Hereditary Diffuse Gastric Cancer (PDQ®): Genetics - Health Professional Information [NCI]

 Genetic Testing Criteria for Hereditary Diffuse Gastric Cancer (HDGC)

 The International Gastric Cancer Linkage Consortium's (IGCLC) 2020 HDGC genetic testing guidelines are summarized below.[1]CDH1 genetic testing can be conducted when an individual meets the IGCLC's HDGC genetic testing guidelines and when the following items from the personal history or family history criteria below are met.
 It is recommended that cancer diagnoses and histologies in the proband and/or family members are validated with appropriate medical records.
-Furthermore, when an item below involves two or more different cancer types, at least one of the cancer's histologies must be confirmed.
+Furthermore, when two or more different cancer types are involved, at least one must be diffuse gastric cancer with signet ring cell carcinoma or lobular breast cancer.
 Intestinal-type gastric cancers and non-lobular breast cancers cannot be used to meet HDGC genetic testing criteria (even if the histologies of these tumors have been validated), because these cancers are not associated with HDGC.
 For more information, see the Genetic Evaluation in Individuals With Personal and/or Family Histories of Gastric Cancer section in Genetics of Gastric Cancer.

 When an individual meets HDGC genetic testing criteria but genetic testing does not reveal a CDH1pathogenic variant, CTNNA1 genetic testing is recommended.